AriFordsham/GHCWiki/type-functions-status.md

-         arrow(normal)  -- maybe same problem as in equal doaitse(normal)  -- maybe same problem as in equal equal(normal)   -- GADT givens (from pattern matching) don't seem to be used to discharge GADT wanteds (demanded by rhs) gadt13(normal)  --  Passes the non-rigid context example...is this good or bad? gadt18(normal)  -- GADT equalities not properly propagated in class instances gadt21(normal)  -- OK!
+         arrow(normal)  -- maybe same problem as in equal doaitse(normal)  -- maybe same problem as in equal equal(normal)   -- GADT givens (from pattern matching) don't seem to be used to discharge GADT wanteds (demanded by rhs) gadt18(normal)  -- GADT equalities not properly propagated in class instances gadt21(normal)  -- OK!
 Appears to just be a different error message. gadt22(normal)  -- CoreLint failure
-         gadt7(normal)    --  Passes the non-rigid context example...is this good or bad? gadt9(normal)  -- seems like the problem with equal lazypatok(normal)  -- May actually be better than before! nbe(normal)  --  maybe same problem as in equal
+         gadt9(normal)  -- seems like the problem with equal lazypatok(normal)  -- May actually be better than before! nbe(normal)  --  maybe same problem as in equal